 There are a few different types of meters that energy suppliers offer to customers.
 To find out which one you have or want we’ve compiled a quick guide to the different types.

 - Standard meter

 Standard meters are the most common type of meter in the UK.
 They measure the amount of energy you use, and show it in a dial or display on the front of the meter.

 - Smart meter

-A smart meter is a digital meter which display your energy usage in real time.
+A smart meter is a digital meter which displays your energy usage in real time.
 It also digitally sends meter readings to your energy supplier, so you get more accurate energy bills.
 Should you get a smart meter?
-Check out our page where you’ll find out everything you’ll ever want to know about smart meters.
+Check out our blog post where you’ll find out everything you’ll ever want to know about smart meters.

 - Economy 7 or 10 meter

 These meters offer cheaper “off-peak” energy rates for either seven or ten hours a day.
 Bear in mind that any energy you use outside of these hours will be much more expensive than on a standard or fixed tariff.

 If you’re on an Economy 7 or 10 tariff your meter should display two sets of numbers – one marked ‘normal’ and another ‘low’, or one marked ‘day rate’ and a red button which displays ‘night rate’ when pressed.